will-ashworth/MyGrate/README.md

 Similarly, if you wanted to setup an alias for the reversal (local-to-dev) to deploy your local changes to the live server, you could setup another alias like `local_prod_somesite`.

+## Backups

+Backups (for the moment) are automatic, and cleanup is automatic as well.
+Upon each script run, backup cleanup will remove anything older than 30 days.

+Eventually I plan to have this configurable as a parameter or config file option to adjust the retention timeframe.

 ## Support

 Something gone wrong?
 Maybe I can help.
 Please create an issue on Github, and provide as much detail about the problem as you possibly can.